nils-werner/beancount-paypal/README.md

 # Beancount PayPal Importer

-`beancount-paypal` provides an Importer for converting CSV exports of PayPal into the beancount format.
+`beancount-paypal` provides a beangulp-compatible Importer for converting CSV exports of PayPal into the beancount format.

 ## Installation